mmistakes/minimal-mistakes/_drafts/project-loom.md

 ![Java Virtual Threads States](/images/virtual-threads/virtual-thread-states.png)

+A virtual thread is _mounted_ on its carrier thread when it is in the states colored green in the above diagram.
+In states colored in light blue, the virtual thread is _unmounted_ from its carrier thread.
+The pinned state is colored violet.

+We get a virtual thread in the `NEW` status when we call the `unstarted` method on the object returned by the `Thread.ofVirtual()` method.
 The core information is mainly in the `java.lang.VirtualThread` class.
-When we create a new virtual thread, we first create an `unstarted` thread.
 At the core, the JVM calls the `VirtualThread`constructor:

 ```java
 // JDK core code